 The terminology says liens are placed "on" or "against" things.
 (You might have heard someone say "There's a lien on my house.").
 In this same way, the hospital can place a lien against your personal injury case.

 Your health insurance provider might also issue a lien to recover any money they spent on your hospital bills - in other words, they want someone to pay them back.
 This process is known as subrogation.

 To learn more about subrogation, watch my video.

 Subrogation claims have different levels of "strength," which depend on the language used in the written policy.
 Though some states forbid insurance companies from subrogating their clients, Texas is not one of those states.

 Actually, there are a lot, but the details aren't practical for this article.
 If you receive a hospital lien notice or a subrogation letter, I'd advise you to contact your personal injury attorney - they can help you sort through the important details.

 However, there are a few Texas laws regarding liens that are worth knowing.
 First, hospitals can only file a lien on the money you made from a settlement if you were admitted to the hospital within 72 hours of the accident.
 Second, the hospital must file the lien before you receive a settlement payment.
 Last, if the hospital can bill your health insurance, they're required to do so (rather than coming after you for the money owed).

-At the time of settlement, the other party’s insurance company must honor the lien and pay back the hospital.
+At the time of settlement, the at-fault driver's (Joe's) insurance company must honor the lien and pay back the hospital.
 If you are in the process of getting your claim started or hiring an Fort Worth personal injury lawyer to handle your case, this attorney will check to see if you have a lien at the beginning of your case.
 But be careful – if you are representing yourself, not knowing that a lien is filed is no excuse for not paying them out of your settlement.
 Hospitals may come after you for payment months or even years after your case has been settled, so it’s important to acknowledge your lien when you agree to a settlement.